-Note You can only set breakpoints on labels that are present in the executable image.
+You can only set breakpoints on labels that are present in the executable image.
 Toolchains might not preserve all symbol names in the final image by default.
-For example, with Arm Compiler 5 you must specify either the KEEP assembler directive or the armasmkeep option to retain local symbols.
+For example, when using Arm® Compiler 5 you must specify either the KEEP assembler directive or the armasm --keep option to retain local symbols.

 Sets a breakpoint at the specified address.
-Specify either an address (for example advance 0x8000024C) or an expression that evaluates to an address (for example advance \$R4+64 or advance \$PC+256).
-For more information about expressions, see Expressions within Arm Development Studio on page 1-10.
+Specify either an address (for example advance 0x8000024c) or an expression that evaluates to an address (for example advance \$R4+64 or advance \$PC+256).
+For more information about expressions, see Expressions within Arm Development Studio.